As students research colleges, they should visit the dining services section of each website and learn as much as possible.

 - Is there a gluten-free menu on the website?

-- Is there a professional dietician/nutritionist on campus, and is this person available to meet to answer pertinent questions?
+Is there a professional dietician/nutritionist on campus, and is this person available to answer pertinent questions?

-- Are resident advisors (RA) trained in case of an allergic reaction emergency?
+Are resident advisors (RAs) trained in case of an allergic reaction emergency?

 Some students may need to register with the college’s disability/accessibility office in order to meet their dietary needs.

-Per the Americans with Disabilities Act (ADA) regulations (with proper documentation), universities must modify their meal service plan so that students with food allergies or celiac disease can safely participate in meals served.
+Per the Americans with Disabilities Act regulations, universities must modify their meal service plan so that students with fully documented food allergies or celiac disease can safely participate in meals served.
 Therefore, it is important to reach out to the appropriate office early, even during the college search process, to inquire about the accommodation guidelines and process.
-The student may want to schedule an appointment with the appropriate staff during a campus visit and ask how they accommodate students with allergies and/or celiac disease.

 Here are some important factors to consider if the student is planning to register with the college’s accessibility/disability office once admitted to the institution:

-- Current policies and procedures for requesting accommodation
+- Current policies and procedures for requesting accommodations

 - Contact information of appropriate staff